uncrack-vault/android/README.md

     │
     |
     ├── ui                  # UI/View layer
-    |   ├── fragments       # application's user interface or behavior that can be placed in an `Activity`.
+    |   ├── fragments       # application's user interface or behavior that can be placed in an Activity
-    |   ├── onBoarding      # OnboardingScreen
     │   └── splashScreen    # SplashScreen
     |
     ├── utils               # Utility Classes / Kotlin extensions